comboshreddies/kubectl-tks/README.md

 ## one-liner with previous session removal

-If you want to start and remove previous session, remember to use -T option.
+If you want to start and remove previous session, remember to use the -T option.
-You can always remove previous session with tmux kill-session -t <session_name> .
+You can always remove previous session with tmux kill-session -t  .
-Flag -T  will terminate previous session of a same name.
+Flag -T  will terminate the previous session of the same name.
 Session Names are generated by concatenating sequence-name (for one-liners it's OneLiner), kubernetes context (if specified) and kubernetes namespace.
-Default behaviour of tks plugin is to leave tmux session in detached state.
+Default behaviour of the tks plugin is to leave the tmux session in a detached state.

 ```console
 $ kubectl tks -n test-run start -l app=nginx  "kubectl -n test-run exec -t {{k8s_pod}} -c nginx -- env" -T